Universite-Gustave-Eiffel/I-Simpa/Docs/tutorial_teaching_room.rst

 	:align: right
 	:width: 400px

 This tutorial concerns the simple study of a teaching room.
 The geometry is rectangular of size (6m x 10m x 3m).
-The goal of this tutorial is to manipulate:
+The goal of this tutorial is to:

--  face elements
+-  manipulate face elements
--  surface material
+-  manipulate surface material
--  punctual receivers
+-  manipulate punctual receivers
--  omnidirectional sound sources
+-  manipulate omnidirectional sound sources
--  calculation with the TCR and SPPS codes
+-  perfomr calculations with the TCR and SPPS codes
--  simple representation of results
+-  display results

 Resources for this tutorial are located in the following folder:
 ::